rstafford/HOL5314/README.md

    The following features are available to demonstrate in the application:

-   * Dynamically add or remove cluster members and observe the data repartition and recover automatically.
+   * Dynamically add or remove cluster members and observe the data repartition and recover automatically (via `kubectl scale`)
    * Create and recover snapshots from the **Persistence** menu.
    * Enable real-time price updates.
    * Enable or disable indexes for queries.